App version: 0.1.0

 Every lender will have its specific qualifications, but borrowers are typically required to:

-• Not currently be bankrupt or in foreclosure.
+• Not be in bankruptcy or foreclosure proceedings

-• Have a credit score that’s above the mid-600s to qualify for favorable rates and terms.
+• Have credit scores above 660 to qualify for favorable rates and terms

-Checking your credit score and gathering necessary documents
+Check your credit score and gather necessary documents

-On the application, you will likely need to provide personal information (name, address, social security number), credit score, and income to prove your credit trustworthiness and eligibility.
+On the application, you will likely need to provide personal information (name, address, Social Security number), credit score, and income to prove your credit trustworthiness and eligibility.
 You can generally expect to hear back from the lender within a few days.
-Once you’re approved for the loan, the lender will provide the next steps for setting an agreement.
+If you get approved for the loan, the lender will provide the next steps for setting an agreement.

 Debt Consolidation Loan Alternatives